 - Off-Peak: Low energy demand hours with least expensive prices

-- Partial Peak or Shoulder: All other times
+- Shoulder: All other times

 How to Set Up Time-Based Control

-Step 1: From the home screen, open the ‘Settings’ menu.
+- From the home screen, open the ‘Settings’ menu.

-Step 2: Under ‘Set Control Mode,’ select ‘Time-Based Control.’
+- Under ‘Operational Mode,’ select ‘Time-Based Control.’

-Step 5: Set your preferred Backup Reserve by adjusting the slider at the top of the screen.
+- Set your preferred Backup Reserve by adjusting the slider at the top of the screen.

 Note: Consider your personal economic needs and energy security outlook when setting Backup Reserve.
 Setting a higher reserve percentage saves more energy for protection during an outage, while setting a lower reserve percentage optimises energy allocation for your Powerwall when Self-Powered mode is selected.
 Consider your personal economic needs and energy security outlook when setting Backup Reserve.

 When temperatures are low, all batteries have a reduced ability to charge.
 To help Powerwall counteract this, Powerwall uses Preconditioning.
 When temperatures are below freezing, Preconditioning turns on and heats your Powerwall to improve operation and charging performance.
-To heat itself, Powerwall draws a small amount of energy, which then allows high-power charging.
+To heat itself, Powerwall draws a small amount of energy, which then allows higher-power charging.

 During a cold night, your Powerwall automatically preheats before sunrise so that maximum solar energy can be captured during the day.
 Preconditioning, in combination with Tesla’s unique liquid thermal management system, allows your Powerwall to operate at lower temperatures than any other home battery.